mongodb-labs/mongo-mockup-db/docs/tutorial.rst

 Introduction
 ------------

-You can play with the mock server via ``python -m mock_mongodb`` and connect from the shell, but that is not tremendously interesting.
+You can play with the mock server via ``python -m mockupdb``and connect from the shell, but that is not tremendously interesting.
 Better to use it in tests.

 We begin by running a :class:`.MockupDB` and connecting to it with `~pymongo.mongo_client.MongoClient`: